gamecook/ImpactWin8Bootstrap/readme.md

 * **camera.js** is a simple camera class that follows an entity and allows you to set a region around the player to trigger scrolling.
 It also handles basic lighting effects via a PNG overlay.
 * **caption.js** is a plugin that patches the main game class and allows you to display a text message at the bottom of the screen that disappears after a set number of seconds.
 This is ideal for showing instructions at the beginning of a level or displaying status messages during the game.
 * **menu.js** adds the ability to overlay a 'screen' on top of the game.
 This is useful for pause menus or displaying stats at the end of a level or a game-over screen.
 There is a default menu that lets you display text.
 Simply extend this and override the `draw()` method with your own graphics.
 * **pause.js** adds support to pause all entities in the game on the screen by calling `togglePause()` on the `ig.game` class.
 This will not update any entities when paused, but they will continue to draw.
 * **tracking.js** is a wrapper for Google Analytics to do tracking in your game.
 This plugin automatically adds Google tracking code to your game.
 All you need to do is supply your tracking account number.
-You can also use the Ant build to automatically replace a `@tracking@` token in your game code if you don't want to hardcode it.
-Simply supply your account information in the `project.tracking` property of the `build.properties` file and pass the token, as a string, into the instance of the tracking class:

-        this.tracking = new Tracking(@tracking@);

 * **utils.js** adds some basic utilities to your game, such as padding strings with zeros for high scores and the ability to load a level by its file name via a newly injected `loadLevelByFileName()` method on the `ig.game` class.

 ---
 More plugins are planned.
 Here are a few coming soon:

 * **mini-map.js** will add a mini map to your game.
 * **random-map.js** will allow you to generate random maps on the fly similar to the Weltmeister random map generation plugin.
 * **utils.js** will have more utilities added to it, such as an experience/level calculator and more.

 ###Weltmeister Plugins
 To import the entire collection of Weltmeister-specific plugins, simply add `'bootstrap.weltmeister-bootstrap'` to the `weltmeister/weltmeister.js` module's requires block.
 Here is a list of the plugins currently in the bootstrap.
 * **random-map.js** adds the ability to generate random map generation via a new button in the level editor. *(A full panel to configure the random map generation settings is coming soon!)*
 If you would like to use the bootstrap's entities, you will need to configure your `weltmeister/config.js`.
 Simply replace:

     'entityFiles': 'lib/game/entities/*.js',